vendasta/mongoriver/README.md

 ### 0.4.0

 Add support for [tokumx](http://www.tokutek.com/products/tokumx-for-mongodb/).
-Backwards incompatible changes to persistent tailers to accomodate that.
+Backwards incompatible changes to persistent tailers to accommodate that.
 See [UPGRADING.md](UPGRADING.md).